 Furthermore, as stated in the guidelines the intention is that all Senior Executives shall have a significant long-term shareholding in the company.
 The Board’s view is that a Senior Executive shall reach a shareholding in Kinnevik corresponding to his or her annual fixed salary, net after taxes, in order to be considered to have a significantshareholding.
 This goal shall be achieved over time through an annual re-investment of a portion of the short-term variable remuneration paid in cash.

 Evaluation of remuneration structure and levels of remuneration in Kinnevik

-Based on the Remuneration Committee's evaluation of the remuneration programs, the Board has determined that the current remuneration structure and levels of remuneration for the Senior Executives have had a positive effect on Kinnevik.
-In an effort to increase the effectiveness of Kinnevik's remuneration programs and structures, particularly in aligning to a greater extent Senior Executives interests and incentives with shareholders' interests, the Board is proposing revised levels of remuneration for the LTI.
-The Board believes that these proposals will ensure the competitiveness of Kinnevik's remuneration structure and levels and facilitate the Company's ability to attract, motivate and retain key personnel.
+Based on the Remuneration Committee’s evaluation of the remuneration programmes, the Board has determined that the current remuneration structure and levels of remuneration have had a positive effect on Kinnevik.
+In an effort to offer its employees a long-term share remuneration, and a total remuneration package, that is more competitive in the context of Kinnevik’s peers, in Sweden and globally, the Board is proposing that the Annual General Meeting resolves on LTIP 2018.
+The Board believes that the models and award levels in the proposed programmes for variable remuneration will ensure the competitiveness of the total remuneration as well as facilitate Kinnevik’s ability to attract, motivate and retain key personnel.